 - Follow American quoting conventions.

-- Use italics for emphasis (not bold), foreign words, names of ships, and other cases described by the CMS.
+- Use italics for emphasis (not bold), foreign words, names of ships, titles of books, and other cases described by the CMS.

 - By preference we use American spelling throughout, but for an English author we may use English spelling throughout.
 Try not to mix them.
 Don’t remove any other Englishisms in your zeal for uniformity, though.
 (I.e., Change “colour” to “color,” but don’t change the name of the storage area of a car from “boot” to “trunk.”)
 These latter sorts of changes are not avoided because they are bad, but because we doubt we’re good enough to do it properly.